Meet current and previous BEST scholars from 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011 and 2019

-- Expose graduate students to senior administrators through one-on-one mentoring relationships and professional development activities.
+- Expose graduate students to administrators through one-on-one mentoring relationships.

-- Enhance the leadership skills of graduate students who aspire to pursue careers in academic administration.
+- Enhance the leadership skills of graduate students through engaged discussion and professional development activities.

-- Attend weekly BEST Program seminars and roundtables
+- Attend weekly seminars and roundtables

 - Meet at least once each month with assigned administrative sponsors